 I have so many favorites, but a recent book that has impacted me is How to Love Yourself (and Sometimes Other People) by Lodro Rinzler and Meggan Watterson.
 After attending a meditation class, I picked up this book at MNDFL in New York.

 …… for each of the fitness instructors, entrepreneurs, and healers above, there’s a title that stands out as the one—the perspective-shifting, idea-sparking tone that rocked her world and sent her down a new, healthier path.
+If these wellness books change your life, its meant to be.
 Via wellandgood.com